zechlau14/zechlau14.github.io/projects/heartbreaker.md

 ## Premise of the Game
 Every hack of the most popular tabletop role-playing game of the 20th century always seems to focus on the second D in its name -- the dungeons.
 In fact, I even called it the "dungeon-based fantasy RPG" in an earlier draft.
 To make this hack stand out, I will instead focus on the first D -- the dragons.

 Every player character (PC) has dragon-blood in them.
-Due to this dragon-blood, PCs grow more powerful when they hoard gold.
+Subconsciously this dragon-blood drives them toward acquiring gold.
+The Dragon-blood causes PCs to grow more powerful when they hoard gold.
 In terms of mechanics, this means "gold for XP".
 There is no "carousing" requirement, because the treasure must be hoarded.
 If a PC's hoard decreases below a level's threshold, either by the PC spending it or it being stolen/destroyed, then the PC loses access to that level's abilities until they rebuild their hoard.

 PCs may choose to embrace the dragon abilities, becoming more and more dragon-like, or they may choose to remain rooted in whatever species they chose at character creation.
 Mechanically, this means "Race as class".
 Beyond their racial abilities, each PC is an adventurer capable of wielding both sword and sorcery, with diegetic options to specialise.

 As for the setting, the world is filled with dungeons to crawl because many dragon and their descendants instinctively build them to protect their hoards.
 These dungeons need loyal guards who will not be tempted by greed, so dragons love creating undead minions.
 The DM (Dragon-Mother) is encouraged to sprinkle in as much dragon and undead motifs as possible, and to make any interesting NPC either an undead or a dragon-blood.

-At higher levels, PCs are encouraged to embrace domain play, in which they build their own dungeon to protect their hoard.
+Starting from the mid-levels, PCs are encouraged to embrace domain play, in which they build their own dungeon to protect their hoard.

 ## Player Agenda
 * Play to your character's drives